Zolldyk/kira_forge/README.md

 Replace `<your-vercel-domain>` with your actual Vercel deployment URL (e.g. `kiraforge.vercel.app`).

-> **⚠️ 24-Hour Warning:** Webhook registration can take up to 24 hours to activate.
-Register well before your demo — do not wait until the last minute.

 ### Local Development Webhooks

 To test the payment flow locally, expose your dev server with [ngrok](https://ngrok.com):